Elizabeth-Sorescu/elizabeth-sorescu-rentals-capstone/README.md

     - Create GET /api/tenants

 Phase 1: Sprint 3 (Week 3)
--Feature: List all tenants with specific if of a property of the landlord
+-Feature: List all tenants with specific id of a property of the landlord

     - Implement a view of a list of all tenants page of a specific property's id
     - Create GET /api/properties/:id/tenants